 5. Put Yourself Out There

-If you identify someone you feel is compatible, it will often be up to you to approach them.
+If you identify someone you feel is compatible, it’ll often be up to you to approach them.
 People can’t read minds and often don’t want to assume you want them to sponsor you.
 Once you have a candidate in mind, be ready to ask them to be your sponsor.

 Also, guard yourself and be prepared for rejection.
-Some individuals may feel they’re not equipped to be a sponsor without it taking a toll on their recovery.
-Or, some may already have too many individuals they’re sponsoring.
-Whatever the case, understand that you shouldn’t take a no personally and be prepared to move on.
+Some individuals may feel they’re not equipped to be a sponsor without it taking a toll on their own recovery.
+Some may already be sponsoring many other individuals.
+Whatever the case, understand you shouldn’t take a “no” personally and should be prepared to move on.